 Manage your pregnancy weight gain by weighing yourself regularly and keeping track of your weight.

 The weight you should gain during pregnancy depends on the weight you had before pregnancy.
+Below is a simple pregnancy weight calculator for reference.

 The above table is adapted from Healthy Start for Your Pregnancy Guide by Health Promotion Board, 2012.